 All course evaluations are to include student evaluation, normally using the reference group method.
-See link 4, 'Reference group methods'.
+See link 4, 'Reference group method'.

-Student democracy represents the students in quality processes at all levels in the organization: The Board, the Education Committee, the Research Committee, the Learning Environment Committee, the Executive Committee for Teacher Education and the Executive Committee for Engineering Education.
+Student democracy must represent the students in quality processes at all levels in the organization: The Board, the Education Committee, the Research Committee, the Learning Environment Committee, the Executive Committee for Teacher Education, the Executive Committee for Engineering Education and the Executive Committee for the Three-Year Engineering Programmes.
 Student democracy has representatives at faculty and department levels, as well as in all the councils for programmes of study.